-FALL WINTER SPRING Junior Year Physics 100A Physics 110A Restricted Elective Physics 100B Physics 110B Math 110A Physics 100C Physics 120A Restricted Elective Senior Year Physics 120B Physics 130A Physics 140A Physics 120C or 131 Physics 130B Physics 140B Physics 132 or 170 Restricted Elective Restricted electives may be chosen from upper division or graduate courses in natural sciences or mathematics, subject to the approval of the Physics Department.
-One of the restricted electives in the junior year must be in mathematics; Mathematics 120 is strongly recommended.
-Physics Major and Specialization in Biophysics The upper-division program is essentially the same as the standard physics major with some modification to provide the education in biology and chemistry needed for advanced work in biophysics.
+WINTER SPRING Physics 100B Physics 110B Math 110A Physics 100C Physics 120A Restricted Physics 120C or 131 Physics 130B Physics 140B Physics 132 or 170 Restricted Elective WINTER Physics 100B Physics 110B Math 110A Physics 120C or 131 Physics 130B Physics 140B Physics Major with Specialization in Biophysics The upper-division program is essentially the same as the standard physics major with some modification to provide the education in biology and chemistry needed for advanced work in biophysics.
 Students entering the program with backgrounds deficient in mathematics or chemistry will be required to remedy the deficiency in their junior year.
 The consequent rearrangement of the upper-division program will be devised by consultation between the student and the departmental adviser for biophysics.
-The following courses are required for the physics major with specialization in biophysics: (a) Lower-division preparation required:
+The following courses are required for the physics major with specialization in biophysics: (a) Lower division:

-Natural Science or Physics 2A-B-C, or Physics 3A-B-C-D, or Science 4A-B-C and 4BL or 4CL; Natural Science 2D-2DL-2F-2FL, or Science 3A-3AL-3B-3BL; and Natural Science 2E.
-Mathematics 2A-B-C-D-E.
+Physics: Natural Science or Physics 2A-B-C; or Physics 3A-B-C-D; or Science 4A-B-C and 4BL or 4CL.

+Chemistry: Natural Science 2D-

+DL-F-FL; or Science 3A-AL-B-BL.